Richard Oppel: Post-newspapers career

 In 2009 Oppel began work as senior vice president/media for Public Strategies Inc. (PSI) of Austin, serving as a strategy adviser to national firms in finance, law, computers, airlines, energy and telecommunications.
 In 2010, PSI merged with Hill & Knowlton to become Hill+Knowlton Strategies.
 Both firms were owned by the WPP Group.

 He left H&K in 2012 to serve as a visiting professor of journalism at Huston–Tillotson University, a historically black institution of 1,000 students in Austin.
 In 2014 he was named interim vice president for institutional advancement, and helped raise money and lead construction of the Sandra Joy Anderson Community Health and Wellness Center to provide medical care to students and low-income residents in neighborhoods surrounding the university.
 He left HT in early 2016.

 Oppel worked as senior vice president of Crosswind Media & Public Relations of Austin in 2016–2017, representing diverse clients in energy, infrastructure and healthcare, including trade associations before the Texas Legislature.

-On Feb.
-1, 2018, Oppel was hired by owner Paul Hobby to serve as ombudsman of Texas Monthly after Tim Taliaferro, then the editor-in-chief, drew media criticism for allegedly entering into an arrangement with the dating app Bumble.
+In February 2018, Oppel was hired by owner Paul Hobby to serve as ombudsman of Texas Monthly after Tim Taliaferro, then the editor-in-chief, drew media criticism for allegedly entering into an arrangement with Bumble.
 According to Columbia Journalism Review, Bumble founder Whitney Wolfe Herd would appear on the cover in exchange for a $25,000–30,000 social-media push by the dating company.
 Taliaferro denied there was any arrangement, saying the cover decision had been made before the social-media push was discussed.
 Taliaferro was hired after Hobby’s private equity firm, Genesis Park Partners, bought the magazine in October 2016.

 After Oppel served briefly as ombudsman, Hobby announced that Oppel would become interim editor-in-chief of the Monthly on May 5, 2018.

 In March 2020, Oppel was named editorial advisor of a digital news start-up, Austonia.com, founded by CEO and publisher Mark Dewey.
 The news site covers news, features and entertainment in Austin.